kawaicheung/book-on-naming-things/manuscript/0_C_TheBeautyOfBooleans.md

 negative bools
 also is vs. can --> isUpdateable vs. canUpdate (latter reads better in use because its not a question... if (user.CanUpdate)... means ok i can (user.IsUpdatable almost lends itself to having to say user.IsUpdateable == true)

+--

+IsWorkflowUnpublishable vs. CanUnpublishWorkflow...

+Former can be confused as "the workflow cannot be published".
+The latter more clearly states an action of "unpublishing".

 Small example but can be confusing otherwise...